usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 | **Tech Topic 7: Open Source** | This topic introduces procurement officers to the principles, risks, and opportunities of open source software (OSS) in digital government.
 It covers how OSS reduces costs, increases innovation, and supports vendor independence.
 Key areas of discussion include legal foundations, evaluation practices, and the role of OSS in long-term service delivery and transparency, addressing common misunderstandings and its integration into the acquisition lifecycle. | Recognize how open source software fits within federal procurement, Identify common myths and misunderstandings around OSS in government, Explain how open source software fits into Commercial Off-the-Shelf (COTS) procurement. |

 ### Topics
-- **Tech Topic 1: Data**
+**Tech Topic 1: Data**
 - What is data?
-  - Key Considerations for Government Systems
+- Key considerations for government systems
 - Open Data
-  - Data Privacy
+- Data privacy

-- **Tech Topic 2: Software**
+**Tech Topic 2: Software**
 - What is software?
 - How is software developed?
 - How is software delivered?
 - How is software updated?
-  - Considerations around Supply Chain Licensing
+- Considerations around supply chain licensing
-  - Service Design and Delivery Standards
+- Service design and delivery standards

-- **Tech Topic 3: Cloud**
+**Tech Topic 3: Cloud**
 - Basics
 - Considerations
-  - Why Understanding Cloud Computing is Critical for Government Contracting Officers
+- Why understanding Cloud Computing is critical for government contracting officers
-  - Bottom Line for Contracting Officers
+- Bottom line for contracting officers

-- **Tech Topic 4: AI**
+**Tech Topic 4: AI**
 - What Is Artificial Intelligence?
 - Types of AI
-  - Key Considerations for Government Systems
+- Key considerations for government systems
-  - Common AI Terms You May Encounter
+- Common AI terms you may encounter
-  - Why It Matters to Procurement Officers
+- Why it matters to procurement officers
-  - "What Contracting Officers Should Keep in Mind"
+- "What contracting officers should keep in mind"

-- **Tech Topic 5: Security**
+**Tech Topic 5: Security**
-  - Why is Cybersecurity Important?
+- Why is cybersecurity important?
-  - Cybersecurity in the Current Federal Procurement Context
+- Cybersecurity in the current federal procurement context
-  - Four Key Areas of Cybersecurity for Digital Services
+- Four key areas of cybersecurity for digital services

-- **Tech Topic 6: Accessibility**
+**Tech Topic 6: Accessibility**
-  - Must Know Concepts
+- Must-know concepts
-  - Common Misunderstandings
+- Common misunderstandings
-  - Where Does Accessibility Show Up?
+- Where does accessibility show up?
-  - Key Laws, Standards, or Frameworks
+- Key laws, standards, or frameworks

-- **Tech Topic 7: Open Source**
+**Tech Topic 7: Open Source**
-  - Must Know Concepts
+- Must-know concepts
-  - Common Misunderstandings
+- Common misunderstandings
-  - Why OSS Shifts Power Back to Government
+- Why OSS shifts power back to government
-  - How Open Source Shows Up in the Acquisition Lifecycle
+- How open source shows up in the acquisition lifecycle
-  - Key Laws, Standards, or Frameworks
+- Key laws, standards, or frameworks

 ---